 There are three main creation stories that emerged in Egypt from Heliopolis, Memphis, and Hermopolis.
 Some similarities between these stories are that they all feature a primordial ocean, a primeval hill, and a deification of nature.

 The story from Heliopolis features a group of nine gods.
 It speaks of Atum, the creator god, who emerged from the primordial waters and created two other gods, Shi and Tefnut, by sneezing and spitting them out.
-The other gods were the descendents of Shi and Tefnut.
+The other gods were the descendants of Shi and Tefnut.
 This may be reminiscent of God creating Adam and Eve, who then populated the earth.

 According to the story from Memphis, Ptah created by conceiving in his mind what should be created and speaking it into being.
 This seems strikingly similar to the biblical account of God speaking creation into existence.